kiante-fernandez/webcam-eyetracking/README.md

 ## Acknowledgments

-This compendium draws from academic research, open-source repositories, and commercial platforms.
-See the [Sources](https://kiante-fernandez.github.io/webcam-eyetracking/sources) page for complete citations.
+This compendium draws from academic research, open-source repositories, and commercial platforms to provide a comprehensive directory of webcam-based eye-tracking tools.